TSunny007/MapReduce-Implementations/README.md

 Done using Apache Spark on Java.

 Topics so far include:
-* parallel document word count
+* Parallel document word count
 * Matrix and Vector multiplication